amr4i/Query-Biased-Multi-Document-Abstractive-Summarisation/README.md

 ####################################################################

-This is the implementation of all parts of the pipeline that we have proposed in our report for the project, which can be found [here](http://home.iitk.ac.in/~amrits/InfoRet_Report.pdf).
+This is the implementation of all parts of the pipeline that we have proposed in our report for the project, which can be found in the repo.

 ## Pre-requisites